 If your top-selling products are disapproved in the Merchant Center, this can have significant ROI implications since you would no longer be serving the products with the highest conversion rates.

-What are Google Merchant Center disapprovals?
+What does a Google Merchant Center disapproval mean?

-7 common Google Merchant Center errors
+7 common Google Merchant Center errors (and how to avoid them)

 An advertisement has to be true, first and foremost.
 If you decided to purchase a product listed for $19.99 but then got slapped with a $39.99 charge, you’d probably be fuming.

-What if you purchased a designer item that ended up being a knock-off?
 These are just some of the issues that could get your products benched by Google.

-But it’s not always about the purchase.
-Google’s also got an eagle eye on the customer’s browsing experience.
-So if a picture looks too blurry or a product description feels too vague?
+So, if a picture looks too blurry or a product description feels too vague?
 Yep, those are also fair game for disapproval.

 Bottom line: Google is a tough cookie when it comes to product feeds.
 They’ll disapprove listings for any of the following policy violations.